阿 彌 陀 佛 本 願

 Listening Deeply (深 聞) to the wonderful Buddha Dharma taught by Shakyamuni Buddha, gives us a broad understanding of our truly pathetic lives in samsara and thus, develops our aspiration to escape from this painful existence.
 Because of His great compassion for all suffering beings, the Buddha have taught 84,000 skilful methods and more – each appropriate to the varying capacities and natures of beings – so that every one would have a chance to escape from samsara.

 Listening deeply to the teachings of Shakyamuni Buddha, Venerable Master Shinran, after 20 years of arduous practice on the Path of Sages, realized that he was absolutely incapable in attaining enlightenment through the difficult, self-powered, meditative and non-meditative practices prescribed.
 This deep and honest understanding about himself and his poor spiritual capacity, lead him to choose the True Pure Land Way that relies solely on the saving power of Amida Buddha’s Primal Vow.
-Receiving the gift of Shinjin – the entrusting faith from Amida Buddha – he was embraced and not forsaken by the Light of Great Compassion and know, without any doubt, that would become a Buddha at the end of his physical life.
+Receiving the gift of Shinjin – the entrusting faith from Amida Buddha – he was embraced and not forsaken by the Light of Great Compassion and know, without any doubt, that he would become a Buddha at the end of his physical life.

 Exhorting us to listen deeply to the True Pure Land Teachings taught by Shakyamuni Buddha for pathetic beings like ourselves in this Dharma ending age, he tells us, through his wonderful expositions, that we would definitely be saved from the cycle of pain and suffering.
 By relying on the Other-power, we have given ourselves the extremely rare opportunity to extricate ourselves from samsara.
 Let us listen deeply and reflect on what he wrote: